 In this section, we explore the second component of the 4 S framework: stuff.
 Healthcare systems including China, Italy, and the U.S. have struggled to maintain sufficient medical supplies during peak need of the pandemic.
 We describe a few examples that illuminate the importance of having the appropriate materials to respond to emerging health needs.
 In addition to those discussed below, testing is a critical need as well; it is discussed in detail in Module 1.
-The inclusion of point of care ultrasound testing will be critical particularly in lower resourced settings where widespread PCR-based testing may not be feasible.
+The inclusion of point-of-care ultrasound testing, which can used to identify characteristic COVID-related lung findings, may be critical particularly in lower-resourced settings where widespread PCR-based testing may not be feasible.

 As discussed in Module 6, personal protective equipment (PPE) is essential to the safety of healthcare professionals and prevention of virus spread in clinical environments.
 The Centers for Disease Control and Prevention (CDC), anticipating critical shortages, issued recommendations for prolonged use and re-use of masks and face shields, use after expiration dates, and alternatives like cloth masks or bandanas when no masks are available.
-However, they acknowledge that some of these practices are less efficacious than conventional PPE.
-In LMICs where such shortages are more common at baseline, this pandemic will make adequate protection for providers and patients difficult.
+However, they acknowledge that some of these practices are less effective than conventional PPE.
+In LMICs where such shortages are more common at baseline, the pandemic makes adequate protection for providers and patients difficult.
 Innovators have been considering how to address this need.
 Here we summarize examples of such potential innovations.

 Due to an inadequate supply of PPE in the Philippines, student organizations and youth groups have created alternative means to procure them.
 This has led to DIY face shields designed and produced by graduating medical interns from the Ateneo School of Medicine & Public Health.